dvarnai/kinect2OSIM/README.md

 # Usage

 Upon running the application, it should automatically find your Kinect and show you a viewer displaying the video stream of the camera overlayed by the tracked skeleton.
+Only one skeleton is tracked at a time.

 To start/stop recording, just hit the SPACE button.